-In Bowen Theory anxiety can be defined as the arousal of the organism upon experiencing a real or imagined threat.
+Anxiety can be defined as the arousal of the organism upon experiencing a real or imagined threat.
 When so aroused the emotional system of the anxious individual tends to override the cognitive system and behavior becomes increasingly automatic.
-Subjective decisions based on internal feelingsor affect predominate.
+Subjective decisions based on internal feelings or affect predominate.
 It is vital to bear in mind that for Bowen the concept of the Emotional System is distinct from, and not limited to, feelings or affect.

-Bowen used the term ‘emotion’ or ‘emotional system’ to refer to the automatic processes governing life on all levels, from the cellular to the societal.
+The term ‘emotion’ or ‘emotional system’ refers to the automatic processes governing life on all levels, from the cellular to the societal.
 It includes the force that biology would define as instinct, reproduction, the automatic activity controlled by the autonomic nervous system, subjective emotional and feeling states, and the forces that govern relationship systems.
 The emotional system is counterbalanced by an intellectual system that enables clear thinking, focuses on objective facts and evaluates options for responding.
 Individuals vary in their ability to be guided by the intellectual system in the face of emotional intensity.
-This key difference among individuals forms part of the basis for Bowen’s concept of a continuum of Differentiation of Self.

 The higher the level of chronic anxiety within an individual or relationship system (that is, the greater the sensitivity to relational forces) the less adaptive individuals are to episodes of acute anxiety.
 Chronic anxiety can result in a sustained and generalized state of arousal within the individual and involves responses in both the autonomic and central nervous systems.
 Once triggered, chronic anxiety sets off a cascade of instinctual responses, actions and reactions that quickly gather momentum and become largely independent of the triggering stimuli.
 Chronic anxiety is subtle and pervasive and runs like a silent undercurrent guiding all human relationships.
 The physical manifestations of anxiety are possibly the most well known and can range from tightened muscles, shallow breathing, increased heart rate, and changes in skin temperature to churning nausea, dizziness, suffocation and gripping pain.